tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 Objection mechanism debug +UVM_OBJECTION_TRACE

-Please see the UVM *1.2 Class Reference* for more examples of using the uvm_cmdline_processor class facilities.
+Please see the UVM *1.2 Class Reference* for more examples of using the `UVMCmdlineProcessor` class facilities.

-6.7 Macros in UVM
+6.7 Mixins in UVM
 #################

-To reduce coding overhead, the UVM library provides a set of macro declarations.
-These macros can be used to combine the definition of multiple things into one step (e.g., declare a field and a task, when both are required to exist at the same time).
-No other SystemVerilog code structure can express such concerns in a concise manner.
-However, you are not required to use these macros and may instead choose to build the expanded (required) code yourself.
+To reduce coding overhead, the UVM library provides a set of mixin functions.
+These mixins can be used to combine the definition of multiple things into one step (e.g., declare a field and a task, when both are required to exist at the same time).
+However, you are not required to use these mixins and may instead choose to build the expanded (required) code yourself.

-It is important to understand the decision of macro vs non-macro usage is typically a —performance" vs —creation speed and/or maintenance effort" decision.
+It is important to understand the decision of mixin vs non-mixin usage is typically a —performance" vs —creation speed and/or maintenance effort" decision.
 A few points might help to find the best choice for your particular usage.
+If in doubt, try to profile the code before you assume it is too slow.

-a) Such usage can be a personal or project preference. b) The UVM macros can be considered as a kind of —first class citizens", similar to functions and tasks.
-However, bug fixes, use model changes, and performance improvements inside the macros will obviously only reach the users of such macros. c) Performance differences between the two approaches may heavily depend upon the macro used,
+  * Such usage can be a personal or project preference.
+  * The UVM mixin can be considered as a kind of —first class citizens", similar to functions and tasks.
+However, bug fixes, use model changes, and performance improvements inside the mixins will obviously only reach the users of such mixins.

-exact use model, tool vendor, and tool version. d) The benefits of a hand-coded implementation (non-macro) need to be weighed against those of having a shorter user code, but eventually utilizing more generic code. e) Neither path (macro or non-macro) is exclusive within a class or project.
-Special care must be taken when mixing the two within a single class or inheritance tree, as the automation provided by the uvm_field_\* macros will always execute prior to the handcrafted implementation.
+  * Performance differences between the two approaches may heavily depend upon the mixin used, exact use model, tool vendor, and tool version.
+  * The benefits of a hand-coded implementation (non-macro) need to be weighed against those of having a shorter user code, but eventually utilizing more generic code.
+  * Neither path (macro or non-macro) is exclusive within a class or project.
+Special care must be taken when mixing the two within a single class or inheritance tree, as the automation provided by the uvm_field mixins will always execute prior to the handcrafted implementation.
 The only exception here is —auto configuration" which relies upon the field registration macros, will only exe- cute when super.build_phase() is called.
 When macros are used incorrectly, error/warning messages might not directly indicate the source of the issue and ,during simulation, debugging with macros might be more challenging.
 The capabilities and support for macro compilation and debugging might differ from vendor to vendor.

-f) It is also important to understand that different macro types are used in different contexts.
+  * It is also important to understand that different macro types are used in different contexts.

 1) Registration macros (uvm*utils*, \*callbacks, constants, etc.) are typically used once and do not incur a performance penalty.